ollywarren/artisan-make-package/README.md

 1. Simply run ```php artisan make:package``` then follow the on screen instructions.

-Enjoy the ASCII Art and Make Something Awesome!
+Enjoy and Make Something Awesome!

+### Mentions

+Thanks to Sebastiaan Luca <https://github.com/sebastiaanluca/php-stub-generator> for sharing his Stub Generator code now included in this package.
+Made this package much smaller and much easier to maintain and upgrade in the future.